chrisandrews7/planning-poker.ui/README.md

 ## About

-Sprint planning tool to make agile estimating and planning faster and more efficient.
+UI for a Sprint planning tool to make agile estimating and planning faster and more efficient.

 ## Getting Started

-First clone config/default.yml.example to default.yml and add your settings.

-Next install dependencies through NPM
+Install dependencies
 ```
 npm install
 ```

 Start app
 ```
-npm start
+npm run dev
 ```